mekty2012/Deep-Learning-Theory/Theory.md

 Propose a rigorous mathematical framework for studying the asymptotic theory of the destructive technique, and prove that Adaptive group Lasso is consistent and can reconstruct the correct number of hidden nodes of one-hidden-layer feedforward networks with high probability.

 ### What Kinds of Functions do Deep Neural Networks Learn?
-INsights from Variational Spline Theory
+Insights from Variational Spline Theory

 <https://arxiv.org/abs/2105.03361>